 The Capital Markets Loaders Service is responsible for:

-- Extracting market data from Yahoo Finance.
+- Extracting market data from Yahoo Finance for equities, bonds, real estate, and commodities.

 - Extracting macroeconomic data from the FRED API.

-- Scraping and processing financial news.
+- Scraping and processing financial news from Yahoo News.

 - Generating portfolio performance (emulation).